jackattackyang/YouTube_Summarizer/README.md

 # YouTube Video Summarizer + Q&A

+A YouTube video summary tool with two interfaces:
-[App](https://my-youtube-summarizer.streamlit.app/) that summarizes YouTube videos and provides Retrieval Augmented Question and Answering using the video transcript and metadata.
-LLaMA 3.2 via Replicate API generates summaries and answers questions, with a FastAPI backend and Streamlit frontend.
+- [Streamlit App](https://my-youtube-summarizer.streamlit.app/): Interactive web interface that summarizes and provides Q&A with LLaMA 3.2 via Replicate API
+- [CustomGPT](https://chatgpt.com/g/g-677692651cd88191bd497d068d804dc0-youtube-q-a): ChatGPT interface using GPT-4

+Both interfaces share the same FastAPI backend hosted on Heroku for video transcript processing and data logic.

 Sample video from one of my favourite podcasts: MorningBrewDaily